Trump's trade threats shake German auto giants – DW – 10/22/2024

 Despite criticism from Trump during his first election campaign in 2016, German automakers avoided a threatened 35% tariff by negotiating new investments in US production, including Volkswagen's electric vehicle (EV) expansion in Tennessee, $1 billion (€930 million) promised by Mercedes Benz in Alabama and BMW's ramping up of production in South Carolina.

-But Jacob Kirkegaard, senior fellow at the Brussels-based think tank, Bruegel, thinks that German automakers should be "very worried" as Trump's new plans could be even more costly for them.
+But Jacob Kirkegaard, senior fellow at the Brussels-based think tank Bruegel, told DW that German automakers should be "very worried," as Trump's new plans could be even more costly for them.

-At issue is Trump's vow to roll back subsidies for electric vehicles — a key plank of US President Joe Biden'sgreen investment boom to tackle climate change.
+At issue is Trump's vow to roll back subsidies for electric vehicles — a key plank of US President Joe Biden's green investment boom.
 Much of the cash underwritten by German carmakers in the US over the past six years has been to help ramp up EV production.
-So any move to reverse course could require a separate supply chain for the continued production of combustion-engine vehicles in the US, Kirkegaard argued.
+So any move to reverse course could require a separate supply chain for the continued production of combustion-engine vehicles in the United States, Kirkegaard said.

-"We've seen what happened in Germany when subsidies were eliminated, sales of electric vehicles plummeted," warned McElroy, who also is the president of Blue Sky Productions which created the Autoline Network that deals with auto industry news and analysis..
+"We've seen what happened in Germany when subsidies were eliminated — sales of electric vehicles plummeted," said McElroy, who also is the president of Blue Sky Productions, which created the Autoline Network that deals with auto industry news and analysis..
 "I think we could see the same thing here [in the US], which would affect not only the German brands but anyone pushing into electric vehicles."

 Trump takes aim at Mexico-based car production